Aging US Business Owners

 - Focus on top-line sales.
 The bottom line may show losses for ta reasons.

 - Figure on putting down 10-20% of the sale price.
 Conserve as much cash as possible.
 Consider asking for some seller financing to gauge the owner’s confidence.
 Loans backed by the Small Business Administration carry lower rates.
-To get one, you’ll need to put 10% down.
+To get one, you’ll need to put 10% down,you can also find the best payday loan provider in your area.
 Repayment runs seven to 10 years.
 Loans up to $5 Million qualify.

 - One obvious but overlooked consideration: You need to like the type of work the business does.
 It’s too hard to make a go of it otherwise, as any owner will tell you.